 This article covers the bulk import of departments from a file, one-time or on a scheduled basis.
 The main Data Imports - An Overview article should also be reviewed for information on importing data to Absorb in general.

-Departments are the primary way that users are categorised in Absorb.
+Departments are the primary way that users are categorized in Absorb.
 Each user must belong to a single department.
 Departments can also be nested within each other by assigning parent departments, creating a hierarchy tree.
-More information on general department setup can be found in our Department & Groups Setup article.
+More information on general department setup can be found in our Department Creation & Management article.
 For the purposes of this article, we'll assume that you are already familiar with setting departments up manually in Absorb through the admin portal.

-There are quite a few options available for processing departments, but here are the minimum pieces of input that we'll need from you in order to set things up:
+There are quite a few options available for processing departments, below are the minimum pieces of input that we'll need from you in order to set things up:

 Preparing the File

-Ensure you've downloaded the most recent Absorb Data Mapping document from this helpdesk article.
+Ensure you've downloaded the most recent Absorb Data Mapping excel document (click here).
 Refer to the Users tab for a list of fields that can be included, including the minimum required fields and any dependencies.
-Once your file is created, please take a moment to validate the content by considering the items noted here.

 In addition to the generic configuration options available to all modules, the following configuration options are available for Users (mandatory marked with *):